 - Your legacy app is not compatible with the cloud

-The refactoring cloud migration technique effectively involves rewriting the entire infrastructure from the ground up.
+The refactoring technique effectively involves rewriting the entire infrastructure from the ground up.

-Enterprises who want to take advantage of everything the cloud offers - such as serverless computing and auto-scaling – often opt for this cloud migration type.
-This technique also makes sense when programmers and leaders re-architect existing code and frameworks.
+Enterprises that want to take advantage of everything the cloud offers - such as serverless computing and auto-scaling – often opt for this type.
+This technique makes sense when programmers and leaders re-architect existing code and frameworks.

 Refactoring enables the company to reap the full benefits of the cloud.
 Needless to say, rewriting an entire system from the ground up takes time and money.
 Refactoring is the most expensive technique, but it will pay off handsomely in the long term.